-From the time we are born we have a relationship with toys.
-Toys help us hone our senses of sight, hearing, and touch, develop physical coordination, and become keys to express our interests.
+From the time we are born, we have a relationship with toys.
+Toys help us hone our senses of sight, hearing, and touch, help us develop physical coordination, and become keys to express our interests.
 Toys entertain us, help us relieve stress and boredom, and burn off excess energy.

 Interestingly, toys function pretty much the same way for our cats.